Center for Scientific Computation and Mathematical Modeling

 Haiyan Jiang University of North Carolina at Charlotte

-Shi Jin University of Wisconsin
+Shi Jin University of Wisconsin-Madison

 Ilja Klebanov Freie Universitt Berlin